 However, artificial intelligence requires adequate data to work efficiently.
 5G will bridge the gap in data availability that is still evident by speeding up a massive amount of data transfer, which will help AI perform efficiently.

 A defining aspect of precision agriculture is cutting down on unnecessary usage of agri-inputs.
 SmartFarm aids in this with 360-degree monitoring of farms via data gathered from farms, satellites, drones, and sensors.
 Implementing 5G in these devices can aid in efficient crop monitoring — an activity performed & executed by autonomous drone sprayers.

-These drone sprayers, a fairly new technology in agriculture, comprise crop and weed scanners and sprayers.
+These drone sprayers, fairly new technology in agriculture, comprise crop and weed scanners and sprayers.
 ICT-based platforms can also integrate with IoT devices to use the insights generated by the latter to limit the application of agrochemicals to only where required, instead of blanket spraying.

 Drones use high-quality and AI-powered cameras to tell apart healthy crops from spoilt crops and weeds.
-They facilitate this by identifying differences in leaf colour and texture in plants.
+They facilitate this by identifying differences in leaf color and texture in plants.
 Accordingly, these devices isolate plants and report the data to farmers, who then take corrective action.

-With 5G, these devices can report data about potential weeds, spoilt crops, and their location directly to follow-up machinery in real-time.
+With 5G, these devices can report data about potential weeds, damaged crops, and their location directly to follow-up machinery in real-time.
 Farmers can carry out fast and effective harvests with automated crop detection and weeding, saving time and cost.